eschnou/ardrone-webflight/README.md

 Pilot the AR.Drone 2.0 directly from your browser.
 Extend the application with plugins to add features such as video recording, autonomous flight, face recognition, and more.

-Developed in Node.JS, built on top of the [ar-drone]() library.
-You can easily extend webflight through plugins.
-It makes it a very friendly environment to quickly build and experiment with your drone.
+It makes it a very friendly environment to quickly build and experiment with your drone (e.g. during a nodecopter event).

+If you encounter an issue; please submit it to the issue tracker!
+You can also catch up with me (eschnou) on twitter or on #freenode (channel #nodecopter).

 **This branch is the development branch, there are no packaged release yet.**

-If you encounter an issue; please submit it to the issue tracker!

 ## Built-in plugins

 * **[video-png](plugins/video-png/)** stream the video to the browser through static image loading, works great in every browser.

+* **[video-stream](plugins/video-stream/)** use [node-dronestream](https://github.com/bkw/node-dronestream) to stream the raw h264 video
+feed via webscokets and rendering in Javascript !!!
+Need a modern browser and CPU.

-* **[hud](plugins/hud/)** to visualize a head-up display with artificial horizon, compass, altimeter, etc.
+* **[hud](plugins/hud/)** to visualize a head-up display with artificial horizon, compass, altimeter, etc. Based on [nodecopter-cockpit](https://github.com/bkw/nodecopter-cockpit)

-* **[pilot](plugins/pilot)** to control the drone remotely using the keyboard
+* **[pilot](plugins/pilot)** to control the drone remotely using the keyboard.
+Based on [drone-browser](https://github.com/functino/drone-browser).

-## Installation
+## Install

 WebFlight requires a recent nodejs (built and tested with node > 0.10) as well as [npm](https://npmjs.org/) and [bower](http://bower.io/) for dependency management.